dayton-outar/glif/algos/js/README.md

-# JS Data Structures and Algorithms
+# Data Structures and Algorithms in JavaScript

-Practiced from most of the problems on,
+Most of the problems found in this folder were sourced from,

 1. [Codility](https://app.codility.com/programmers/)
 2. [Leetcode](https://leetcode.com/)